solosky/pixl.js/docs/en/README.md

 # **Welcome to the pixl.js project documentation !**

 The pixl.jx project is a forked version of the original [Pixl.js](http://www.espruino.com/Pixl.js).
-This fork have Its main focus to simulate Amiibo.
+The main focus of this fork is to simulate Amiibo.

 This fork is divided in two main sections, Hardware and Firmware